-A lot of parents are a little afraid of math , possibly because they struggled with it themselves as kids, or they have heard it’s being taught differently now or just because they don’t like it.
+A lot of parents are a little afraid of math.
+Possibly because they struggled with it themselves as kids.
+Or they have heard it’s being taught differently now or just because they don’t like it.
 Math is a sensitive topic in my own background having been tutored from 5th grade on my confidence in it has never been high.
-What changed all that for me was teaching it using manipulatives, games and books.
-Picture books are great tools to teach math concepts even well into the elementary grades and feel very accessible to parents who may shy away from other math activities.
+What changed all that for me was teaching it using manipulatives, games, and books.
+Picture books are great tools to teach math concepts.
+Even well into the elementary grades and feel very accessible to parents who may shy away from other math activities.
 You can find some of my favorite books about math.

 You Can, Toucan, Math: Word Problem-Solving Fun by David Adler is a graphically amazing book and the concepts are awesome too.
 This book focuses on word problem solving but the author has others (one about fractions that is actually a great cheat sheet for out of practice parents too) and many others.
 I chose to review this one because it’s closer to the level of math more of my readers will be at now or soon.
-While the book offers up word problems the illustrations are built in manipulatives and help children along naturally.
+The book offers word problems and the illustrations are built in manipulatives and help children along naturally.

 On the Launch Pad: A Counting Book About Rockets by Michael Dahl was a great find, my son loved counting down from 12-1 with the bright illustrations, simple text and hidden numbers on each page.
 Something that seems simple but was really awesome was that each page had the number written as a word, shown as a digit and as dots to count.
 You can take the time to count each dot, read the word or simply recognize the digit!

 1+1=5: and Other Unlikely Additions by David LaRochelle was sent to me by the publisher a few months back.
 I waited to review it because the concept was a little over my son’s head until recently.
 The book as you might guess by the title is not about adding the obvious but rather the less obvious numbers in an illustration.
 Do not read this book with your child until they understand addition, counting and won’t get confused.
-That said when they have that down this book is genius!
+That said when they have that down this book is a genius!
 I say that because it forces them to look at all different numbers of things to figure out what the author is counting.
-Readers see the equation first and the objects they are counting are usually hidden so you will have to turn the page to figure it out.
+Readers see the equation first.
+But the objects to be counted are hidden and you will have to turn the page to figure it out.